Ahsan-Zaidi/weather-app/README.md

 ## Description

-🔍Being a web developer means being part of a community.
-You’ll need a place to share your projects not only if you're applying for jobs or working as a freelancer but also so that you can share your work with fellow developers and collaborate on future projects.

-I have created a weather application that allows the user to check weather details in any city they choose.
-The purpose of this app is to keep our users prepared for any weather conditions they might face.
+🔍I've developed a weather application that enables users to access weather information for their selected cities.
+The primary aim of this app is to help our users stay informed about various weather conditions they may encounter.

 ✋ [GitHub Repository] https://github.com/Ahsan-Zaidi/weather-app